-If you’re preparing to move to the Netherlands for your studies, you may have heard whisperings of a toeslagpartner.
-While the Dutch word may cause confusion and might sound like some sort of mystical creature, it’s actually really simple.
-A toeslagpartner (translated: supplementary or benefit partner) is a person you apply for allowances with.
-If you’ve checked out our pages about health insurance allowance or housing allowance, you know that a toeslagpartner can affect how much allowance you can get.
-But first you need to know what a toeslagpartner actually is.
+If you’re preparing to move to the Netherlands for your studies, you may have heard something about a toeslagpartner.
+While the Dutch word may cause confusion and might sound like some sort of mystical creature, it's actually really simple.
+A toeslagpartner (translated: benefit partner) is a person you apply for allowances with.
+If you’ve checked out our guide to allowances, you know that a toeslagpartner can affect how much allowance you can receive.
+But first, you need to know what a toeslagpartner actually is.
 And how do you even know if you have a toeslagpartner or not?
 Well, friends, we have the answers to all your questions!

 First of all, what is a toeslagpartner?

-A toeslagpartner is a benefit partner, one with which you apply for payment.
+A toeslagpartner is a benefit partner, the person with which you apply for government benefits, like the health insurance allowance.
 The Dutch tax authorities may also refer to it as your ‘payment partner’.
 You can only have 1 toeslagpartner.

 Who is my toeslagpartner?

-In short, your payment partner is either your spouse or registered partner.
-But, most likely, as a student you are not married.
-So, in your case, your toeslagpartner might be someone who is registered at the same address as you, like your brother or housemate, for example.
+Most of the time, your payment partner is your tax partner so your spouse or a registered partner.
+But, most likely, as a student, you are not married.
+So, in this case, your toeslagpartner might be someone who is registered at the same address as you, like a sibling or housemate.